-The mission of the Office of Financial Aid is to assist and counsel students in obtaining financial assistance for their education, as well as educate in the importance and understanding of their financial obligations.
+The Office of Student Financial Aid assists and counsels students in all four of Baylor's schools in obtaining financial assistance for their education, as well as imparting information on the importance of their financial obligations.

 We recommend students carefully study the many programs that are available.
 You should become familiar with the various interest rates, repayment periods, annual and aggregate loan limits, and the services provided by the agencies that provide these resources.

 Discuss your anticipated need for financial assistance with your family and be aware of the amount of debt you may have to repay once you complete your studies.

 Financial aid counseling is available to all students.
 Questions and appointments can be made at email@example.com.

 Baylor College of Medicine (the College) believes student wellness is essential to academic progress.
 In order to support this philosophy, BCM maintains the BCM Health Student Health Insurance Plan (the SHIP) and requires that all individuals enrolled in any BCM academic program maintain medical coverage through the SHIP or are enrolled in alternative coverage that meets the coverage requirements established by the College.
 The SHIP provides a benefit for routine care, illness, injury and for the 2022-23 academic year is administered by Blue Cross Blue Shield of Texas (BCBSTX).